openminted/install-tutorial/workflows/post-install-workflows.md

-## Workflows service execution backend post installation instruction
+## Workflows service execution backend post installation instructions

 ### Clone repo
 Clone install-tutorial repository (if it has not already been cloned) and